Septum Piercing Guide With Beautiful Images

 While you’ll never be able to entirely avoid getting an infection, remembering your aftercare steps will at least help you cut back on your risk.
 During our busy lives, it can be tempting to let little things fall by the wayside.

 When you’re pressed for time between jobs or obligations, it might seem safe to skip doing your saltwater soak here or there.
-But missing out on those sessions can take its toll on your health.
+Yet missing out on those sessions can take its toll on your health.
 If you want a piercing, you have to commit to taking care of it.
-So do what you have to do to protect yourself.
+Ergo, do what you have to do to protect yourself.

 Septum Piercing Risks

 Most people get septum piercings and they never have a single complication.
-But that doesn’t mean they don’t exist or that you won’t be one of the unlucky ones to end up with one.
-Because you never know when they’ll strike or who will get them, you need to be aware of possible complications and what you can do when they arise.
+Although, that doesn’t mean they don’t exist or that you won’t be one of the unlucky ones to end up with one.
+You never know when they’ll strike or who will get them, so you need to be aware of possible complications and what you can do when they arise.

 The biggest complication you’ll want to avoid is septal hematoma.
 Even the officious-sounding name is scary.
-But what it can do to you is even scarier.
+Nevertheless, what it can do to you is even scarier.

 Septal hematoma can make you end up with trouble breathing.
 That’s severe enough, but the drawbacks don’t stop with that.
 It can also give you a facial deformity.